rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 See https://docs.docker.com/compose/install/.

-Docker compose creates multiple containers with a single command.
+0. Docker compose creates multiple containers with a single command:

+   <tt><strong>
+   docker-compose up
+   </strong></tt>

+   The above command refers to Dockerfile and compose.yml files.

 0. Type the command by itself for a list of sub-commands: